What is Blanchet Farm?

 The Woodshop: For therapy and skill-building.

 The goal of the woodshop program is to provide men with the technical and emotional skills necessary to be successful in many types of jobs.
 The Blanchet Farm woodworkers create exceptional goods like Adirondack chairs, custom benches, cutting boards and novelty items, that are sold to help support our mission.

 Our residents learn in an environment that empowers them to be as independent as possible in the workforce.
 We use the woodworking as the resource to teach the proper social and communication skills needed to keep and maintain a job in the community.
 In addition, we work with them on learning and understanding why it’s important to appreciate the value of a good work ethic.

 You can buy our handmade wood products!

-We offer a wide array of handmade wood goods made by men in recovery at Blanchet Farm.
-Every purchase directly helps our mission to provide a clean and sober place with support for men wanting to rebuild their lives.
+We offer a selection of finely crafted wood goods made by men in recovery at Blanchet Farm.
+Every purchase directly supports our mission to provide a clean and sober place with for people wanting to rebuild their lives.